fabao2024/imersao/README.md

 ✅ Connecting APIs to MongoDB – Implementing a NoSQL database to store and retrieve data dynamically.
 ✅ Implementing uploads and image storage with Postman – Handling file uploads and testing API functionality.
 ✅ Deploying and configuring APIs on Google Cloud with Gemini integration – Learning cloud deployment strategies and leveraging AI-powered integrations.
+✅ Node.js install and set up for project structure and inithial server deploy